foollbar/Ponga/README.md

 stack exec training
 ```

-this will generate pair of trained gene in gene.txt
+this will generate pair of trained gene in gene.txt.

 there is no interface to amend parameters yet, you may edit Train.hs directly.

 ## Visualize